harrellbm/Bookletic/example/example.typ

   ],
 )

+#set page(flipped: true, paper: "us-letter")
 #sig(
   draft:true,
+  page-border: luma(0), // Whether to draw a border around each page eg, luma(0)
+  page-margin-binding: 0.2in, // Binding margin for each page
   p-num-layout: ( // Each entry in the p-num-layout array allows defining a specific style of page numbers starting from the specified page
     (
       p-num-start: 1, // Beginning Page for this page number layout